khaosans/ddd-llm-claims/README.md

 This project is grounded in established research and best practices.
 All citations follow APA 7th edition format.

 For a complete list of references and citations, see [docs/REFERENCES.md](docs/REFERENCES.md).
+For a quick research summary by category, see [docs/RESEARCH_SUMMARY.md](docs/RESEARCH_SUMMARY.md).

 ### Key References